 Kate joined City Fruit in April 2014 as the organization's second executive director.
 Her 12 year career in public health has focused on creating social and physical environments that build healthy communities.
 She is passionate about ensuring access to nutritious food as part of the foundation of a healthy, productive community.

 Kate has been involved in efforts to build community markets in low-access areas, to promote awareness of food deserts, to address senior hunger issues, and to create safe neighborhood parks.
 In other experience, she has traveled to nearly all 50 states working with local coalitions and organizations to create public health policy focused on health education, healthcare distribution, and Alzheimer’s disease.
 She is an experienced political organizer, having worked on ten campaigns through four states.
+Kate has been featured on the Seattle Channel, KUOW, Seattle Met Magazine and named a South Seattle Gem by the South Seattle Emerald.
+She currently serves on Seattle's Pedestrian Advisory Board Committee.

 Kate has a masters degree in public health policy from Saint Louis University School of Public Health and Social Justice where she graduated with Great Distinction.
-She lives with her fiancé Andrew in the Greenwood neighborhood.
+She lives with her husband Andrew in the Greenwood neighborhood.

 Luke was born and raised in the golden wheat fields of North Dakota.
 A desire to experience elevation change brought him to pursue his studies in Tacoma at the University of Puget Sound where he graduated with a degree in Political Science.
 After returning to the states from teaching middle school math in Juticalpa, Honduras, Luke moved to Whidbey Island to help his sister on her 6 acre, organic produce farm named Deep Harvest.
 Since the end of the summer harvest season, Luke moved to Seattle and interned at the Domestic Fair Trade Association- an organization committed to working towards a more equitable, diverse, and sustainable food system.
 Besides playing in the dirt, Luke enjoys cooking, reading, frisbee, and getting lost in nature.
 Contact Luke at [email protected].